 But I am lucky that Mum does have a personal assistant that comes in to help her several times a week.

 A big issue is that the university will not allow you an extension or deferral on your work if you are a carer and the person you care for has to go into hospital, it has to be you that goes into hospital.

 Plus, due to the style of teaching at the university, if I have to go home for a couple of weeks, I miss a module and it puts me behind.

 What are the positive aspects of being at university?

 I love the social aspect, it’s incredible and I’ve made incredible friends.
 I love it here!

 What emotional and practical support have you received from Caring Together since you have been at university?

-I text Eloise, Carer awareness and voice co-ordinator, when I need someone to talk to and feeling stressed.
-She helps me figure things out.
+Caring Together is there for me when I need someone to talk to and feeling stressed.
+They helps me figure things out.
 It’s good to know I have that support network there.

 I am a member of the Norfolk Young Carers Forum, which gives me a break from my caring role and an opportunity to get involved in raising awareness of young carers.